pravega/pravega/documentation/src/docs/pravega-concepts.md

 ![Stream Segment](img/segment.readergroup.png)

 Pravega assigns _zero_ _or_ _more_ Stream Segments to each Reader in a Reader Group.
 Pravega tries to balances the number of Stream Segments assigned to each Reader.
 In the figure above, **Reader B1** reads from two Stream Segments (**Segment 0** and **Segment 3**), while the other Reader Group (**Reader B2**, **Reader B3**) have only only one Stream Segment to read from.
 Pravega makes sure that each Stream Segment is read exactly by one Reader in any Reader Group configured with that Stream.
-Irrespective of  Readers being added to the Reader Group or removed from the Reader Group due to crash, Pravega reassigns Stream Segments to maintain balance amongst the Readers.
+Irrespective of  Readers being added to the Reader Group or removed from the Reader Group due to crash, Pravega reassigns Stream Segments to maintain balance among the Readers.

 The number of Stream Segments in a Stream determines the upper bound of parallelism of readers within a Reader Group.
 If there are more Stream Segments, different Reader Groups and many parallel sets of Readers can effectively consume the Stream.
 In the